Go Back

 9. Gently slide in tuna with all of its liquid.
 Fold once or twice to keep tuna in large pieces.
 Simmer for 5 minutes until warmed through.

 10. Add cooked spaghetti directly to the pan.
 Toss to coat, adding pasta water a splash at a time to loosen and gloss the sauce.
+If the sauce looks tight or greasy, add pasta water a tablespoon at a time, tossing between additions, until it looks silky.

 11. Cook together for 2 – 3 minutes.
 Stir in parsley.